sage-code/maj/alphabet.md

 **Notes:**

-* Maj foreign words and phonetic are enclosed with double quotes :"fonetic".
+* Maj foreign words and phonetic are enclosed with double quotes like:"fonetic".
 * Most names from other Romanic languages do not need phonetic translation;
 * New York, Chicago or Washington are read correctly in Maj phonetic;